adelinacaramet/remindmetolive/README.md

 The tests will run automatically as soon as you change a file

 [This](http://girders.org/blog/2014/02/06/setup-rails-41-spring-rspec-and-guard/) article was really helpful on setting this up.

+## Profiling

+In development mode the profiler data will appear in the upper left corner Click on the number for more information
+For a flamegraph, use `?pp=flamegraph` in the urls